By Ian Brown. Last updated: 31 July 2023

 Issues at stake

-The four largest US-based online platforms (and indeed firms in the US S&P 500 stock index – Alphabet, Amazon, Apple and Microsoft) are world-historically valuable businesses, now collectively worth nearly US$6tn.
+The four largest US-based online platforms (and indeed firms in the US S&P 500 stock index – Alphabet, Amazon, Apple and Microsoft) are world-historically valuable businesses, now collectively worth roughly US$8.5tn.
+The Financial Times noted these four firms plus chip designer NVIDIA account for nearly 20% of the whole index, compared to the past (2000) peak of 1.3%; Meta is seventh-placed at roughly $835bn.
 China has several more tech giants each worth hundreds of billions of dollars, including Alibaba and Tencent.

 For many digital services, one or two companies already have an extraordinarily high share of significant numbers of national markets.
 The Furman review estimated this in the UK at close to 100% for mobile operating systems and online search, with social media above 90%:

 The European Parliament noted “with regret that one search engine that has over 92% of market share in the online search market in most of the Member States has become a gatekeeper of the Internet”.
-In the first quarter of 2022, Meta owned three of the top five downloaded apps worldwide (Instagram, Facebook and WhatsApp).
+In 2022, Meta owned two of the top three downloaded apps worldwide (Instagram and WhatsApp).

 What’s the problem for users and societies?